rybakit/msgpack.php/README.md

 ### Custom types

-In addition to [the basic types](https://github.com/msgpack/msgpack/blob/master/spec.md#type-system), the library provides the functionality to serialize and deserialize arbitrary types.
+In addition to [the basic types](https://github.com/msgpack/msgpack/blob/master/spec.md#type-system), the library provides functionality to serialize and deserialize arbitrary types.
 To do this, you need to create a transformer, that converts your type to a type, which can be handled by MessagePack.

 For example, the code below shows how to add `DateTime` object support: